its-all-waves/bat-signal/docs/PREREQUISITES.md

+## Concepts & Glossary
 - Digital information is just 0 and 1 -- on / off, true / false, HIGH / LOW
     - HIGH / LOW - put simply, on / off.
-Is there a voltage or not (kinda)?
+Is there a voltage or not.
 - Voltage is provided by a source.
 Current is demanded by the load.
 - LEDs and push buttons MUST be used with a resistor in series, else you're shorting the voltage / power supply to ground.
-For LEDs, the amount of resistance chosen determines the current (and power) that passes thru the LED.
-For push buttons, we would ideally have zero current, as we just need to detect a change in voltage.
+    - For LEDs, the amount of resistance chosen determines the current (and power) that passes thru the LED.
+    - For push buttons, we would ideally have zero current, as we just need to detect a change in voltage.
-- Arduino / C++
+- Arduino is (basically) C++
+- _If you just go connecting random things you are going to blow up your kit!_ :(
+- Make sure +/- on power supply aligns with +/- on bread board
+- + is RED
+- - is BLUE

+## Cheatsheet
 ```cpp
 //============== PREPROCESSOR MACROS ==============
 #include "OtherFile.h"     // Include local header file